ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

 The corpus is located in this [repository](tests/test-corpora/).
-All tests are written using this corpus as a reference.
+All tests are written using this corpus (as well as some reference counts and scores from the [UCS toolkit](http://www.collocations.de/software.html) and some additional frequency lists).
 Make sure you install all development dependencies:

-    pip install pipenv
+    python -m pip install pipenv
     pipenv install --dev

 You can then simply